kujenga/website/content/blog/go-mlp.md

 One caveat here is that the MNIST dataset distributed in a unique binary format, which we will need to de-serialize in order to make use of it in a test case.
 We will walk through that later in the post.
-Each of the digits seen in the image below is a case from the dataset, represented as a 28x28 pixel image, with values in integer form from 0-255.
+Each of the digits seen in the image below is an example from the dataset, represented as a 28x28 pixel image, with values in integer form from 0-255.
 To pass the data into the model we'll need to represent this as an array, and normalize the values into floating point numbers better suited for transformation.